EVBox charger autostart module

 The module connects to the charger via a Phoenix Contact four-pin female pluggable terminal block.

-As EV chargers are typically installed outdoors, I selected components rated for extended temperature ranges, from −40 °C to +85 °C.
+As EV chargers are typically installed outdoors, I selected components rated for at least −40 °C to +85 °C.

 The schematic diagram is a textbook implementation of an RS-485 interface, a linear regulator, and a microcontroller.
-In this specific design an input capacitor for the regulator is not required, as it is located very close to an existing capacitor within the charger.
-Local decoupling for the microcontroller is similarty unnecessary, since it is very close to the voltage regulator output capacitor.
+In this specific design an input capacitor for the regulator is not required, as it is located very close to the main filter capacitor within the charger.
+Local decoupling for the microcontroller is similarly unnecessary, since it is very close to the voltage regulator output capacitor.

 Due to the low component count, and my fondness for optimisation, I aimed to make the module as compact as possible.
 The result is a 22 × 22 mm PCB, matching the width of the charger connector.
 There is a ground pour on both sides of the board, with via stitching to improve performance in a noisy environment.
 The PCB was designed using KiCad.